 Prior to Move In

-It is each student’s responsibility to protect their computer from viruses, spyware, compromised passwords, etc. Computer systems are typically sold with an anti-virus application.
-Unfortunately, the vendor can fail to inform you that the updates to virus definitions expire after a three to six month period.
-Bradley University has a site license with Symantec Inc. to provide Norton Endpoint Anti-Virus for all students during their enrollment at the university.
-All systems should be virus and spyware free prior to being added to the university network.
-To this end we have developed a Responsible Computing site which will walk you through the process to ensure your system stays virus and spyware free.
+It is each student’s responsibility to protect their computer from viruses, spyware, compromised passwords, etc. All systems should be virus and spyware free prior to being added to the university network.
+To help you, we have developed a Responsible Computing site which will walk you through the process to ensure your system stays virus and spyware free.

 Computer - device registration

 All devices which are to connect to the university network must be registered.
 This process is done once you arrive on campus.

 Granting third party access